SFDO-Community/Salesforce-Indicators/README.md

   * **Indicator Field Names** - the exact API Name of the field to display - case is important.
 Separated by a semicolon.
   * **Indicator Icons** - the icon name from [SLDS Icons](https://www.lightningdesignsystem.com/icons/) or default icons such as standard:account, standard:opportunity separated by a semicolon
   * **Indicator Text Values** - the three character (max) text values to show for each icon.
 Separated by a semicolon.
 Eg enter ;; if there are 3 icons with no text.
   * **Indicator Image URLs** - the full URL of the Image to display, separated by a semicolon.
 Note: No quotation marks.
+Image URLs are not applicable for False values.
   * **Indicator Hover Texts** - the text to display on hover.
 Keep it short.
 Separate by semicolons.
 No semicolons in the text.
-No wrapping allowed.
+Suggest enter Something like "Status - Green: Active - Red: Inactive" as no semicolons or wrapping is allowed.
+Alt text should be less than 50 chars long for good accessibility.
+  * **Icons for False** - if you want the False value to display then enter an icon here. the icon name from SLDS Icons or default icons such as standard:account, standard:opportunity separated by a semicolon.
+Enter semicolons between all indicators if no False values are to be shown.
+  * **Text Values for False** - works similar to Indicator Text Values, but if the value is False or blank.
+This works in conjunction with Icons for False and the Avatar will only show if Icons for False is entered for that Indicator.
 * After entering all settings, the Indicators should display on the Lightning Page preview and will then change in the preview as you adjust the settings.
 * Click **Save**
-* Test a boolean field to ensure the indicator disappears if false.
+* Test a boolean field to ensure the indicator disappears if False.
+Test a boolean field with False values to make sure the indicator appears if the boolean is False.

   _Hint:_ Use the [configuration worksheet](https://docs.google.com/spreadsheets/d/1e-Qxi0MY9An9Hb9mHPVxFom--HCNK6xNRkWO12xRxg0/edit?usp=sharing) ([Make your own copy](https://docs.google.com/spreadsheets/d/1e-Qxi0MY9An9Hb9mHPVxFom--HCNK6xNRkWO12xRxg0/copy)), I've created to help you work out the whole component before you set it up on the page.

 ## Rules
 * The indicators work with Boolean or Text fields.
+Date Fields can be used if you enter *Indicator Text Values* as the value that is shown does not make much sense.
+Number fields can be used, if the number is not too big, or you use *Indicator Text Values*.
-* If the field is a Boolean and the value is False the Indicator will not show.
+* If the field is a Boolean and the value is False the Indicator will not show unless there is an *Icons for False* entered for that Indicator.
 * If there is a value in *Indicator Image URLs* that image will show.
+Images do not work for False values,
 * If the field is a Boolean and there is a value in *Indicator Text Values* then that text will show.
 Limit this text to 3 characters max, and Uppercase.
 * If the field is a Boolean and there is no value in *Indicator Text Values* the Icon will be shown.
-* If the field is a Text field the first 3 characters will show, in Uppercase.
+* If the field is a Text field and there is no value in *Indicator Text Values* the first 3 characters will show, in Uppercase.
-* If there is a text value, the Icon image will not be shown, but the colour will be from the SLDS icon name entered.
+* If there is an *Indicator Text Values*, the Icon image will not be shown, but the colour will be from the SLDS icon name entered.
-* There is no field validation to ensure you don't use a Date field or similar, so if it looks strange, just go back to simple boolean or text fields.
+* There is no field validation to ensure you don't use a combination of entries that look wierd, so if it looks strange, just go back to simple boolean or text fields.

 ## Examples